christianbaun/pestdetector/README.md

 ## Examples

 This command starts the pest detector and specifies that the Telegram bot notification and one LCD display (4x20) are used to inform about detected objects and the state of the pest detector tool and the maximum size of the directory that stores image files with detected objects is 100 MB.
-Further command line arguments specify that the Tensorflow lite model used is stored in the directory `mymodelname` (which is a subfolder of `/home/pi`) and the name of the labelmap file inside the directory `mymodelname` is `labelmap.txt`.
+Further command-line arguments specify that the Tensorflow lite model used is stored in the directory `mymodelname` (which is a subfolder of `/home/pi`) and the name of the label map file inside the directory `mymodelname` is `labelmap.txt`.

 `./pestdetector.sh -t -d 1 -m mymodelname -l labelmap.txt -s 100000`